 - 31 GTAs or more: 3 nominees

-All nominees will be celebrated for their contributions at a Graduate Teaching Awards Reception at The Colonnade Club on April 10, 2017.
+All nominees will be celebrated for their contributions at a Graduate Teaching Awards Reception in April.

 From among all nominations an interdisciplinary faculty selection committee will determine the recipients of the following 15 awards.